sshyran/tvb-recon/README.md

 ## How to launch

+### Docker image
+We provide a docker image which gathers all the dependencies necessary for tvb-recon code to run.
+The docker image is currently on a private repository, but we can give access to anyone interested.
+Just send an email at: paula.popa@codemart.ro and specify your <i><b>docker ID</b></i>.

+Once you have access to the docker image, take the most recent version (at least from tag: master-pr50).
+Also, it would be good to have tvb-recon code locally, in case some changes are necessary.
+Take it with: git clone https://github.com/the-virtual-brain/tvb-recon.git

+In order to use tvb-recon within the proposed docker image, you will need some details about its configurations and steps to follow for specifying your input data and start a workflow.
+We recommend new users to start with the <i><b>default configurations</b></i> and <i><b>adjust their data structure</b></i> as required.
+After a first workflow run has finished successfully, the configurations and data structure can be chosen by the user.

+First of all, we process mostly T1 and DWI data.
+There is an option to process also CT scans.
+But, we would advice you to start only with T1 and DWI, for now.
+In order to access the T1 and DWI input, tvb-recon pipeline expects, by default, a certain folder structure and file naming.
+These can be changed later as you wish, but keep the default configurations for a first test.
+This means, you should <i><b>adjust your input</b></i> data folder to the following structure (also rename your files as below):

+- TVB_patients
+    - TVB1
+        - raw
+            - mri
+                - t1_input.nii.gz
+                - dwi_raw.nii
+                - dwi.bvec
+                - dwi.bval
+	- TVB2
+	    - raw
+	        - mri
+	            - t1_input.nii.gz
+				- dwi_raw.nii
+				- dwi.bvec
+				- dwi.bval

+(TVB1, TVB2, etc, being the ID of the patients.
+If your DWI data is not made of: dwi.nii + dwi.bvec + dwi.bval, let us know and we will tell you how to specify it differently.)

+Once you have this folder structure for your data, you can run the tvb-recon docker image with the following command:
+<br><i><b>docker run -it -v your_path_to_TVB_patients/TVB_patients/:/home/submitter -v your_path_to_tvb_recon/tvb-recon/:/opt/tvb-recon popaula937/tvb-recon:master-pr50 /bin/bash</b></i>
+<br>(here you need to replace <i>your_path_to_TVB_patients</i> and <i>your_path_to_tvb_recon</i> with the paths of your local machine)

+Now, you will be able to use bash commands inside the tvb-recon container.
+And here, you need to do the next steps:
+- Run: sudo condor_master and provide the sudo password: 123456
+- Move with: cd pegasus
+- Run the pipeline with: python run_sequentially.py “1”
+		- the “1” argument is the patient number you want to process.
+By specifying “1”, you choose to process TVB1.

+If everything is correct, some messages will be displayed.
+Look for the following flow of messages:
+<br><i>...
+<br>Starting to process the subject: TVB1
+<br>...
+<br>2018.06.28 11:11:40.285 UTC:    Your workflow has been started and is running in the base directory:
+<br>2018.06.28 11:11:40.293 UTC:     /home/submitter/pegasus/submit/submitter/pegasus/TVB-PIPELINE/run0001
+<br>...
+<br>The job that has been started has the id: 0001
+<br>Starting to monitor the submit folder: /home/submitter/pegasus/submit/submitter/pegasus/TVB-PIPELINE/run0001 ...
+<br>Checked at Thu, 28 Jun 2018 11:11:42 and monitord.done file was not generated yet!</i>

+If the messages flow is not similar, let us know what is the error.

+Once, you have started the workflow, you should see a new folder, named <i><b>configs</b></i>, on your local machine at path: <i>your_path_to_TVB_patients/TVB_patients/TVB1</i>.
+Here you will have all the default configurations we need for a patient (these can be changed).

+Later on, after some important steps have finished, you will also have an <i><b>output</b></i> folder inside: <i>your_path_to_TVB_patients/TVB_patients/TVB1</i>.
+Here is where all the output data will be stored, and of more interest will be the folders:
+- output/figs (figures generated during different pipeline steps to check the quality of the data)
+- output/tvb (files that are compatible with TVB and can be uploaded and used there)

+We use the Pegasus workflow engine in order to automatize the pipeline steps.
+This tool will let you check the status of the workflow anytime.
+In order to check the status of your current workflow:
+- You can open a new terminal on the tvb-recon docker container with: <i>docker exec -i -t container_id /bin/bash</i>
+- Run this command: <i>pegasus-status -l /home/submitter/pegasus/submit/submitter/pegasus/TVB-PIPELINE/run0001</i>

+After you manage to test a first default workflow, we can speak about adjusting the configurations instead of adjusting data structure.

 ### Entry point:
 There are 2 available entry points for the pipeline.
 They are both under <i>pegasus</i> folder.
 In order to use these entry points, there are, in both cases, some configurations to be defined first.
 These configurations are kept as a folder specific to each patient and are explained in the next section.